Skip main navigation

 There are three categories of sexual harassment under the Wisconsin Fair Employment Act:

-Quid Pro Quo (‘this for that'): When employment decisions or expectations (e.g. hiring, promotions, salary increases, shift or work assignments, and performance standards) are based on an employee's willingness to grant or deny sexual favors.
+Quid Pro Quo (‘this for that'): When employment decisions or expectations (e.g. hiring, promotions, salary increases, shift or work assignments, and performance standards) are based on your willingness to grant or deny sexual favors.
 Examples of quid pro quo harassment include:

-Sexual Harassment by an Employer: If a supervisor, manager, or owner of the employer engages in verbal of physical conduct of a sexual nature, whether or not that conduct creates a hostile work environment.
+Sexual Harassment by your employer: If your supervisor, manager, or the owner of the employer engages in verbal or physical conduct of a sexual nature, whether or not that conduct creates a hostile work environment.

 Examples of behaviors that can create a hostile environment: